jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

   - Regression tests
   - Security tests

-### Combined preCICE Evaluation (PoC + Technical Analysis)
+### Evaluation

-During the PoC, the team assigned this requirement an **average score of 1.00 on the 0–3 scale**, which implies that preCICE partially meets this requirement.
+The PoC team determined that preCICE partially meets this requirement.

 Representative PoC comments were:
 - PreCICE itself contains some system level tests (https://github.com/precice/tutorials) and a bunch of integration tests (https://github.com/precice/precice/tree/develop/tests).
 The adapters should be tested in our own implementation.